Are you unclear about what marketing is and why you need it for your music?

-Branding is what makes the value you offer as musician unique.
+Branding is what makes the value you offer as a musician unique.
 It is what makes your target audience want to listen to your music and possibly become a long-term fan.

 As an artist, your brand is why people listen to your music, see your live performances and buy your merch.
 It is what separates you from other musicians.
 Theoretically, without your brand, your music is just noise.

-It’s easy to understand how important branding is in the marketing process, but much more difficult establish a successful branding strategy.
+It’s easy to understand how important branding is in the marketing process, but much more difficult to establish a successful branding strategy.
 Often times, musicians don’t take advantage of branding due to some misconceptions they may have about it.

 How Marketing is Done